India is one of the most populous countries on the planet.

-If you’re interested in importing used or salvage vehicles from the United States into India, then you have to go about things the right way.
+If you’re interested in used imported cars in India for sale and other types of used or salvage vehicles from the United States, then you have to go about things the right way.
 That’s why we’ve put this guide together!
-Here, you will learn everything you need to know about the process for importing used cars into India.
-We’ll discuss everything from customs clearance, duties and taxes to what vehicles are the most popular in this country, as well as everything in between.
+Here, you will learn everything you need to know about the process of importing used cars into India.
+We’ll discuss everything from customs clearance, duties, and taxes to what vehicles are the most popular in this country, as well as everything in between.

 Purchasing Used Vehicles at U.S. Online Car Auctions

 When attempting to get the best deal on a used car in the United States, the place you should begin your search is in online car auctions.
-Through websites that provide this service, you can stand to save up to 80% on the value of used cars, something that will come in handy when navigating the expensive duties and taxes assessed by Indian customs on imported used vehicles.
+Through websites that provide this service, you can stand to save up to 80% on the value of used cars, something that will come in handy when navigating the expensive custom duty on imported cars in India and taxes assessed on imported used vehicles.

 To get started with an online car auction site, you merely need to create an account and make an initial deposit.
-The deposit is necessary in order to establish your bidding power, with its value typically representing 10% of what your maximum bid can be.
+The deposit establishes your bidding power.
+Its value represents 10% of what your maximum bid can be.
 For example, were you to deposit $1,000, you would then be able to bid up to $10,000 on a used vehicle or several.

-Once your account is created and your deposit made, you will be able peruse a database of used car auctions taking place across the United States.
-In addition, you will also be given access to an auction broker or agent, who can assist you throughout the entire process.
-He or she can help you research vehicles that you’re interest in, and can even connect you with used car auctions that cannot be displayed publically online.
+An auction broker or agent will assist you throughout the entire process.
+He/she researches vehicles you want and connects you with auctions not displayed publically online.
 All of this helps you to find the right car (or cars) at the right price, something every consumer or importer-exporter can appreciate!

-Shipping a Used or Salvage U.S. Car to the India
+Shipping a Used or Salvage U.S. Car to India

-Provided you’re willing to accept the risk, RORO shipping is incredibly cost effective.
-However, if you’re shipping a valuable vehicle, one which you would not be willing to accept even minor damage, then container shipping is far and away the preferred method.
-As mentioned, it really comes down to assessing your budget and your needs!
+Provided you’re willing to accept the risk, RORO shipping is incredibly cost-effective.
+However, if you’re shipping a valuable vehicle, one which you would not be willing to accept even minor damage, then container shipping is far and away from the preferred method.
+As mentioned, it comes down to assessing your budget and your needs!

 When it comes to choosing an arrival port in India, there is only one option.
 All used vehicles imported into India must arrive at The Port of Mumbai, which is the 33rd busiest port in the entire world.
-The port is overseen by an entity known as the Mumbai Port Trust, which is itself owned entirely by the Indian government.
-To learn more about the Port of Mumbai, you can consult the port’s official website right here.
+The port is overseen by an entity known as the Mumbai Port Trust, which is owned entirely by the Indian government.
+To learn more about the Port of Mumbai and to receive any answer, you can consult the port’s official website right here.

 Clearing Your Used Vehicle Shipped to India Through U.S. Customs

-The process for clearing your used vehicle through U.S. customs on its way to the Port of Mumbai is an incredibly straightforward process.
-You only need to pay attention to arranging the proper documentation and to abiding by the proper timing for filing your documentation and submitting your used vehicle for inspection.
+The process for clearing your used vehicle through U.S. customs on its way to the Port of Mumbai is incredibly straightforward.
+You only need to pay attention to arranging the proper documentation and to abide by the proper timing for filing your documentation and submitting your used vehicle for inspection.

 When it comes to documentation, the most important thing that you need to have is your vehicle’s Original Certificate of Title.
 In addition to this, you will also need to provide U.S. customs with either a certified copy of that Original Certificate of Title or two complete copies of the Original Certificate of Title.

-Provided that your vehicle passes inspection and all of your documentation is in order, U.S. customs will then clear your vehicles.
-After this, it will be loaded onto the ship and then sent on its way to India.
+Once your vehicle passes inspection and all of your documentation is in order, U.S. customs will then clear your vehicle.
+After this, it is loaded onto the ship and then sent on its way to India.
 Should you have any additional questions about the process for clearing a used car through U.S. customs, please consult this guide provided by U.S. Customs and Border Protection.

 Getting Your Used or Salvage Car Through Indian Customs

 For a variety of different reasons, not the least of which are the import duties and taxes (discussed in the next section), importing a used vehicle into India can be a complicated process.
-For this reason, we recommend that you secure the services of a qualified customs broker when shipping your used U.S. vehicle to India.
-If, however, you are determined to go it alone, this is what you will need to do in order to clear your used vehicle through Indian customs.
+We recommend that you secure the services of a qualified customs broker when shipping your used U.S. vehicle to India.
+To do this yourself, this is what you should do to clear your used vehicle through Indian customs.